lagerratrobe/lagerratrobe.github.io/_posts/2022-05-30-Libre-H5-Setup.md

 I did this with [Balena Etcher](https://www.balena.io/etcher/) which I find works well.
 There's plently of documentation on how to make this difficult - just use Balena, point at the compressed image, then at your SD card and let it rip!

+Note: To clean and reset SD Card see [here](https://www.balena.io/blog/did-etcher-break-my-usb-sd-card/)

 ### Step 3 - Connect USB-to-TTL cable

 The USB cable has 4 wires, 3 of which will be used to connect to the H5 board in the following manner.
 (If you think about this for 1/10 of a sec, you'll see that if you "Send" (TX) from one side, you have to "Receive" (RX) on the other.
 Anywho...)